STAR CITIZEN & SQUADRON 42 EXPLAINED

 The second point of interest concerns ship insurance (also found in the package's contents).
 Ship insurance covers the ship's hull and factory stock equipment in the event of complete loss.
 As a part of promotional offers, ships are sometimes sold with lifetime insurance (commonly referred to as LTI), but there are tricks to get LTI on almost any ship and many people will advise you to take advantage of them (often at a cost of $20-$35 USD).
 To properly assess of the "value" of lifetime insurance, you should know a few things:

-- Ship insurance premiums will be, by design, an incidental cost.
-They are paid using in-game currency at the end of each coverage period.
+- Ship insurance premiums will be, by design (ship insurance FAQ), an incidental cost.
+They are paid using in-game currency at the beginning of each coverage period.

 - Ship insurance, and therefore LTI, will not cover upgraded components you've swapped for the stock components, nor will it cover cargo.
 These require separate policies.